 To provide what is best for their children, some parents have developed a tendency to ‘overparent’ or micromanage their child’s life.
 Wanting the best for their children, parents may protect the child from all physical or emotional discomfort, ensure the child only makes ‘good’ decisions, and prevent the child from failing.
 While it’s hard to watch a child fall off their scooter due to a bump in the sidewalk, get their feelings hurt, and fail at a task, these life lessons are important as they teach children resiliency and perseverance.

-There is an overwhelming amount of information and advice on parenting.
+There is an overwhelming amount of information and advice on parenting which can be confusing to new parents, nannies and caregivers.
 Each family is unique, and each parent has their own approach which is often comprised of bits from different parenting styles.
 There is not a single perfect parenting style.
 Some parents are structured while others go with the flow.

 Most parents strive to provide the foundations necessary for their children to be happy and successful adults.
 While the definition of ‘success’ may vary, the skills needed to successfully function in society are identifiable.
 Most successful adults are independent thinkers with life experiences, have learned from failure and have the social skills and understanding to recognize that different environments may require different rules and actions.